Yubico/libfido2/.github/ISSUE_TEMPLATE/bug_report.md

 <!--

-You are strongly encouraged to only capture debug output using dummy credentials.
-Failure to do so can disclose information such as 'I am trying to enroll a credential for bob@silo19.nukes.military.gov' or 'I am trying to authenticate as alice@secretserver.megaconglomerate.com, here's a hashed challenge and signature'.
+You are strongly encouraged to only capture debug output using test credentials.
+Failure to do so can disclose sensitive information.

 -->